Fulbright Future Scholarships – Postgraduate

 - Novel approaches to medical treatment or rehabilitation

-- Potential for job-creation
+- Potential for job, business, and/or industry creation

 - Monthly stipend based on the cost of living in the city of the host institution

-- Round-trip, economy class airfare directly to and from the scholar’s home city and the city of the host institution
+- Round-trip, economy class airfare directly to and from the scholar’s home city and the city of the host institution (capped at AUD$4,000)

-- Dependent allowance- if applicable
+- Dependent allowance (one-time payment, if applicable)

 - Placement services support for postgraduate students seeking to complete a full U.S. Master’s degree or PhD